syma-afsha/Behaviour_Tree/README.md

-# Lab 2 HOP "Pickup objects" task using behavior trees
+# HOP "Pickup objects" task using behavior trees
-### Group Members:
-1. Mir Mohibullah Sazid
-2. Syma Afsha

 ### Introduction
 In this lab, we have done picking up objects and place them in a destination location using Py Tree library.
 This lab is intregated with the previous lab in oder to plan the path of the robot with different obstacles.